 Having strong core muscles is crucial to protecting the spine and maintaining good posture.
 When your body is supported by strong central muscles it’s easier to perform everyday tasks as well as exercise.
 Abdominal workouts won’t flatten the stomach – that requires aerobic exercise – but they will strengthen and tone the muscles.

-Cross-Curls: Begin in basic curl position.
+Begin in the basic curl position.
 Contract stomach muscles and lift to the right as you bring your right elbow to your left knee.
 Switch and bring left elbow to right knee.

-Bicycle: Begin in basic curl position but prop your upper body up on your elbows.
-Straighten your legs and then raise both legs several inches off the floor.
-Pull your right leg in to your body; then extend it as you pull in your left leg.
-Continue doing so; thus “bicycling.”
+Begin in the basic curl position but prop your upper body up on your elbows.
+Straighten both legs, then lift both of them several inches off of the floor.
+Pull your right leg toward your body while simultaneously pulling in and then extending out your left leg; continue this sequence, effectively "bicycling."

-Stretches: Lie on your stomach with hands at about shoulder-height.
-Slowly use your hands to lift your upper body off the floor and stretch your abdominals.
+When lying on your stomach with hands at shoulder height, slowly use your hands to lift and stretch abdominals using hand lifts.

 0:01 – 2:00 – Perform as many well-done basic curls as possible within two minutes.